Luteal Phase Nutrition: What the Evidence Really Says About Calories and Cravings

 8 min read · April 2025 · by Manikanta Sirumalla

 This is the phase where most women feel like their nutrition plan is falling apart.
-It is not falling apart.
-It is mismatched to their biology.
+Usually it is not falling apart, and it does not need a special "luteal diet."
+It needs you to keep eating to your targets while paying attention to the symptoms you actually experience.

 The Metabolic Shift: What Progesterone Does to Your Energy Systems